Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 Once you’ve figured out your agenda with an outline of session topics, it’s important to start developing your show flow — aka your run of show — as soon as possible.

-Ideally, your show flow should not only provide a detailed timeline for each stage of your live stream, but also act as a project management tool for your entire virtual event.
-That means it should include a list of your speakers and their titles, a list of sponsors and their assets, as well as your plan for engagement tactics like live polls.
+Ideally, your show flow should not only provide a detailed timeline for each stage of your live stream, but also act as a project management tool for your entire virtual conference.
+That means it should include a list of your speakers and their titles, a list of sponsors and their assets, as well as your plan for engagement tactics like live polls and gamification.

 To make sure you start off on the right foot, EventMobi’s team of production experts is making their Virtual Event Show Flow Template available to download.
-This template has been an essential resource for the team over the past year as they produced over 300 virtual events, with audiences ranging from 200 attendees at a private event to over 5,000 registrants at major public conferences.
+This template is an essential resource for the team over the past year as they produce hundreds of virtual events every year with audiences ranging from 200 attendees at a private event to over 5,000 registrants at major public conferences.

 Designed for event organizers, the template includes: